RocketChat/Rocket.Chat.js.SDK/README.md

 ## Overview

-Using this package third party apps can control and query a Rocket.Chat server instance, via Asteroid login and method calls as well as DDP for subscribing to stream events.
+Using this package third party apps can control and query a Rocket.Chat server instance, via WebSocket method calls as well as DDP for subscribing to stream events.

 Designed especially for chat automation, this SDK makes it easy for bot and integration developers to provide the best solutions and experience for their